 Oct 13 - The drive to Franz Josef Glacier (the town) was followed by a hike to the glacier itself (or at least as close as you're allowed to go on foot).
 You can get some decent pics from there with a long lens and it's a short hike in.
 The hotel I was at had poor wifi but a nice hot tub with a roof so you can get out of the rain and enjoy the mountain view.

 Oct 14 - Before heading on to Wanaka, I did a morning hike (in the rain) to Tatare Tunnel, which was too flooded to go through without tall boots.
 I also had a tour of the Franz Josef Glacier.
 The booked tour was cancelled due to weather but a later one still went and I managed to get on it.
 There is a strict no-camera bag policy, which is quite silly as they let me build and take the equivalent (but more likely to fall / get lost) out of a sock, a hat and my camera strap.
 Luckily, with the help of the crampons, I didn't fall while there, and the rain didn't return so the camera was ok.
 The tour includes a heli flight and the guides carve steps into the ice to make the climb easier/safer, and we also got to slide carefully through a few ice caves.
-There's also a nice hot pool you can go to afterward to warm up a little.
+There's also a nice hot pool you can go to afterward to warm up.
 Bring a towel/suit & spare change for the lockers/towel rental.

 Oct 16 - I did a day trip to Milford Sound and did the Jucy cruise.
 Photography was limited by the rainy weather, but the ship and guides were nice and all the rain made the waterfalls fuller.
 There were cute seals, including one doing a good job of rock-climbing to get out of the water.